TEXT-S&P affirms Halifax-Dartmouth Bridge Commission 'AA-' rating

 The stable outlook reflects Standard & Poor's expectation that with the

-growth will persist in the next two years.
-As a result of lower amortizing
+and revenue growth will continue in the medium term.
+As a result of lower

-debt, HDBC's adjusted DSCRs should remain above 3x during our outlook horizon.
+amortizing debt, HDBC's adjusted DSCRs should remain above 3.0x in the next

 Related Criteria And Research